 This 3-ingredient snack is popular with both kids and adults!
 Apple and Peanut Butter Granola Snacks help to curb those afternoon munchies.
-126 calories and 3 Weight Watchers SP

 If you get the craving for something sweet before bedtime, munch on one of these snacks to take the edge off.
-Plus, they work equally well as pre- and post-workout snacks – a quick hit of protein, fat and healthy carbs.
+Plus, they work equally well as pre- and post-workout snacks - a quick hit of protein, fat and healthy carbs.
+It’s better than eating peanut butter by the spoonful.

 WHAT YOU NEED FOR THESE APPLE AND PEANUT BUTTER GRANOLA SNACKS: